 Hearing Aid Fitting

 Fitting hearing aids is not a matter of putting them on the patient and asking them to go out into the world and “give them a try”.
-Fitting hearing aids involves a well-researched, evidence based clinical methodology rooted in the physical behaviour of sound waves in your ear canal.
-The relative health of each part of your hearing system, and the expertise required to counsel you through the first critical weeks after your fitting, are also important factors in your success.
+Hearing aid fitting involves a well-researched, evidence-based clinical methodology rooted in the physical behaviour of sound waves in your ear canal.
+The relative health of each part of your hearing system, and the expertise required to counsel you through the first critical weeks after your hearing aid fitting, are also important factors in your success.

 Successful hearing aid fittings balance three critical factors: